Teachers weep recalling students killed in Parkland shooting | WTOP News

 Nine other gunmen who killed at least 17 people died during or immediately after their shootings, either by suicide or police gunfire.
 The suspect in the 2019 slaying of 23 people at a Walmart in El Paso, Texas, is awaiting trial.

-The testimony came one day after jurors saw surveillance video of the shooting, with many victims being gunned down at point-blank range.
-Cruz also killed some of the wounded by firing into them a second time as they lay on the floor.
+The teachers’ testimony came a day after jurors saw surveillance video showing victims being gunned down at point-blank range.
+Cruz also killed some of the wounded by firing on them a second time as they lay on the floor.

 When jurors eventually get the case, they will vote 17 times, once for each of the victims, on whether to recommend capital punishment.

-Every vote must be unanimous for Cruz to receive death.
-A non-unanimous vote for any one of the victims would mean life in prison for the killing of that person.

-The jurors are told that to vote for the death penalty, the aggravating circumstances presented by the prosecution for the victim in question must, in their judgment, outweigh mitigating factors presented by the defense.

-Regardless of the evidence, any juror can vote for life in prison out of mercy.
+For each death sentence, the jury must be unanimous or the sentence for that victim is life.
+The jurors are told that to vote for death, the prosecution’s aggravating circumstances for that victim must, in their judgment, “outweigh” the defense’s mitigators.
+A juror can also vote for life out of mercy for Cruz.
 During jury selection, the panelists said under oath that they are capable of voting for either sentence.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.